ahmadnajmi90/nexscholarsys/docs/ARCHITECTURE.md

 ### Real-Time Communication (Laravel Reverb)

-Real-time features, particularly in the **Project Hub**, are powered by WebSockets via Laravel Reverb.
+Real-time features, particularly in **ScholarLab** (ProjectHub in coding perspective), are powered by WebSockets via Laravel Reverb.

 -   **Server**: Reverb runs as a separate process, handling WebSocket connections.
 -   **Backend**: Laravel Events (e.g., `TaskMoved`) are broadcasted from the backend to specific channels.